 Sometimes it is hard to recognize where stress comes from because it might not come from anywhere specific.
 Stressors are not always tangible things you can nail down.
 You might, for example, feel that your boss is unsatisfied with you.
 Regardless of whether this is true or not, feelings of inferiority raise your stress levels.
 And trying to compensate by working overtime and pushing yourself even harder only makes matters worse.

 4. It is the overall load that counts

 As mentioned earlier, stressors can be mental or physical, accompanied by negative or positive emotions.
-Often, excessive levels of stress are not caused by a one big factor but rather a confluence of smaller factors.
-Little things add up to big ones.
+Often, excessive levels of stress are not caused by one big factor but rather a combination of smaller ones.
+Little things add up.

 Unfortunately, you might be so used to being stressed that you don’t notice that something is wrong.
 Or you might have just accepted it.
-You might think that hectic schedules and feeling overwhelmed are a normal part of life.
+You might think that hectic schedules and feeling overwhelmed are normal parts of life.
 They shouldn’t be.

-Firstbeat stress monitoring technologies reveal the presence and intensity of stress reactions in your body, even when you don’t notice them.
+Firstbeat’s stress monitoring technology reveals the presence and intensity of stress reactions in your body, even when you don’t notice them.
 When hidden stress is revealed it becomes easier to make smarter, more personal decisions.
 Remember, ultimately, your goal isn’t to eliminate stress (that’s impossible).
 Instead, keep an eye on the amount of stress in your life and use that insight to guide your lifestyle choices and daily decisions towards crafting the right balance.